25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core.md

 Steps for the integration: In all cases, we must complete an application registration procedure that is vendor dependent and that usually involves:

-1. Getting a Client Application ID.
+1. Getting a Client Application ID

-2. Getting a Client Application Secret.
+2. Getting a Client Application Secret

 3. Configuring a redirection URL, that's handled by the authorization middleware and the registered provider

-4. Optionally, configuring a sign-out URL to properly handle sign out in a Single Sign On (SSO) scenario.
+4. Optionally, configuring a sign-out URL to properly handle sign out in a Single Sign On (SSO) scenario

 ```csharp
 public void ConfigureServices(IServiceCollection services)